 Where’s all the Sex in the Dark Lantern Tales books?

 Some of the Beadle’s stories were first published in what were called story papers, and these were generally for the whole family.
-So, no sex.
 Story papers were weekly publications with overlapping serialized stories aimed at the varied interests of family members.
 A typical issue might contain a romantic story segment for Mother, a juvenile series for the youngsters, a bit of saccharin poetry, and a more robust story for Father and the older boys, also serialized.
 Story paper issues could be bought at newsstands and other retailers, but the goal was to engage the whole family and sell the papers by subscription.